gainskills/Kex-Zh-Blog/content/post/2018-09-04-ansible-access-network-via-telnet.md

 reward: true
 URL: "/2018/09/04/ansible-access-network-via-telnet/"
 ---
 I’m learning [Ansible](https://www.ansible.com/) by reading the official document and some books like [Ansible入门](Ansible入门).
-Most of the instructions show you how to deploy or maintenance the services on Linux, or file operations.
+Most of the instructions show you how to deploy or maintain the services on Linux, or file operations.
 But what I do is trying to explore its capability on network device management automation.

-The most import thing to practice routers/switches/routing protocol is accessing the device and configure it via CLI when I started to learn network, so I start my ansible tour from accessing the network device from CLI too.
+The most important thing to practice routers/switches/routing protocol is accessing the device and configure it via CLI when I started to learn network, so I start my ansible tour by accessing the network device from CLI too.

 I build a simple lab on EVE for testing: a Cios IOS switch for telnet access, a Cisco IOS router for SSH access.